Geetima2021/vsdpcvrd/README.md

-# VSDPCVRD - Performance characterization for VSDBabySoC comprising of RISC-V core, PLL and DAC
+# Performance characterization for VSDBabySoC comprising of RISC-V core, PLL and DAC

 STA timing analysis verifies that the functionality of a design(chip) is intact across various conditions.
 The analysis consists of three parts timing checks, constraints and libraries.
 Timing checks includes the setup/hold timing checks – combination of various types of valid timing checks, to ensure the design specifications/constrains are met.
 A number of STA analysis tools both commercial and open source  are available for analysis of the design.
 In this repository the STA timing analysis of a simple design as per [VSD course](https://www.vlsisystemdesign.com/vsd-static-timing-analysis-ii/) is  done using the open source OpenSTA too along with the timing library provided by the Google/Skywater 130 nm PDK].
 It also uses TCL command interpreter to read the design, specify timing onstraints and print timing report.
 Here, the STA analysis using even corners – TT, SS and FF is performed.
 OpenSTA tool being a standalone executable uses the standard design format for its analysis.